fultonj/victoria/substandard/README.md

 ## What do you get

-An overcloud deployed without network isolation containing:
+An overcloud deployed with network isolation containing:

 - 1 controller
 - 1 compute